UntitledModGame/umg-mods/effects/planning.md

     end

     -- After this is triggered,
-    -- a `effects:triggerEffect` event is emitted.
+    -- a `effects:eventEffect` event is emitted.
     trigger = function(ent, ownerEnt)
         -- do something
     end